Local Transport Plan Team

 Plymouth Public Sector Charge Point Bid

 The Council was successful in its bid to the Office for Low Emission Vehicles (OLEV) for grant funding to install charging facilities for electric cars at many of the city's key sites.
 The bid was developed in partnership with Amey PLC, Plymouth NHS Trust, Plymouth Community Healthcare, Devonport Dockyard and Naval Base and City College Plymouth.
 The aim of the funding is to accelerate electric vehicles becoming part of organisations vehicle fleets and to enable staff and customers to charge their vehicles whilst at work or visiting the premises.
 Many of the charge points sites will also be accessible by the general public.

-Domestic Off Street Charge Point Grant FundingThe OLEV have extended to March 2015 their grant funding stream to homeowners who wish to install dedicated off street charging facilities for electric and plug-in vehicles.
-A maximum of £900 can be claimed for each chargepoint installed between September and March 2015.
+Domestic Off Street Charge Point Grant FundingThe OLEV have extended to 31 March 2016 their grant funding stream to homeowners who wish to install dedicated off street charging facilities for electric and plug-in vehicles.
+A maximum of £700 can be claimed for each chargepoint installed until March 2016.
 The guidance on how to claim is available below.